Long-Term Care Insurer Cannot Be Sued for Elder Financial Abuse

 Elder financial abuse may take the form of credit card fraud, tech support fraud, romance scams, personal data breaches, and identity theft, among various other types of scams and financial crimes.

-For example, during the pandemic, many seniors found themselves having to shop online for the first time.
-In 2020 alone, victims over the age of 60 filed more than 14,000 complaints for purchases they made online, often from bogus sources advertised on social media, that were never delivered.
+For example, during the COVID-19 pandemic, many seniors found themselves having to shop online for the first time.
+In 2020 alone, victims over the age of 60 filed more than 14,000 complaints for purchases they made online, often from bogus sources advertised on social media that were never delivered.

 The population of American adults over the age of 65 is increasing every year.
-In 2019, there were 54.1 million adults over the age of 65, which represents 16 percent of the total U.S. population.
-By the year 2040, the number of seniors in the U.S. is expected to increase to 80.9 million.
+In 2019, there were 54.1 million adults over the age of 65, which represents 16 percent of the total population of the United States.
+By the year 2040, the number of seniors in the U.S. is on track to increase to 80.9 million.
 Given the massive growth expected for this population, fighting elder financial abuse is especially important.

 The Department of Justice reports that more than 10 percent of U.S. senior adults will experience some form of elder abuse.
-In 2021, according to the FBI, more than 92,000 individuals over the age of 60 reported losses of $1.7 billion.
+This may take the form of financial abuse, emotional abuse, neglect, or physical abuse, including domestic abuse.
+According to the FBI, more than 92,000 individuals over the age of 60 who experienced financial abuse reported losses of $1.7 billion in 2021 alone.

-It is important to remain vigilant in watching out for the signs of elder financial abuse.
-Some signs to look out for if you suspect that someone is taking advantage of your aging loved one include:
+Remaining vigilant and watching out for the signs of elder financial abuse can prove crucial.
+Some signs to look out for if you suspect that someone is taking advantage of your aging loved one include the following:

 Seniors are also particularly vulnerable to scammers.
-Seniors and their families should be aware of some common scams through which the elderly are often targeted, including the following:
+Seniors and their families should be aware of some common scams through which an elderly person is often targeted, including the following:

 Callers may claim that your benefits will end if you do not provide them with personal information immediately.
 This is a tactic used to gather sensitive information, including your Social Security Number, PIN, or date of birth.

 We are living in the age of receiving automated robocalls.
-When your smartphone rings, the screen may read “Potential Spam” or “Scam Likely.”
+When a spammer calls you on your smartphone, a message may appear on the screen that reads “Potential Spam” or “Scam Likely.”
 More tech-savvy people know how to avoid these calls, but the elderly may fall victim to them.
 To help seniors avoid robocall scams, explain the risks associated with accepting these calls.

-Callers excitedly contact you about winning sweepstakes or a contest.
-These calls are usually not legitimate.
-The callers often collect valuable data from the recipient, including email addresses, usernames, and passwords.
-Scammers can use your information or sell your data at a significant profit.
+When callers excitedly contact you about winning a sweepstakes or a contest, these calls are usually not legitimate.
+The callers often are seeking to collect valuable data from the recipient, including email addresses, usernames, and passwords.
+Scammers can use the information you give them or sell your data at a significant profit.

-There are ways to protect yourself and your aging loved ones from predators who want to exploit you financially.
+You can protect yourself and your aging loved ones in several ways from predators who want to exploit you financially.

 If you believe that your loved one is susceptible to becoming the victim of a financial crime, it may be a good idea to create a joint account with them.
 If your name is also on the account, you will have access to their statements and their mobile banking accounts.
 That way, you can monitor and respond to any unexpected changes in spending.